dmitrymorozoff/react-webpack-typescript-starter-kit/README.md

-# JavaScript TypeScript Starter Kit
+# TypeScript Webpack React Starter Kit

 A TypeScript boilerplate for building JavaScript libraries and projects